bxparks/AceWire/README.md

 The library currently supports only a limited set of I2C functionality:

 * master mode only, no slave
+* no multi-master negotiation
 * no clock stretching
-* no explicit validation of ACK/NACK from slave
 * able to use any GPIO pin
 * tested AVR, SAMD21, STM32, ESP8266, ESP32, and Teensy 3.2
 * repeated start seems to work
+* only 7-bit addresses are supported, 10-bit addresses are not supported

 **Version**: 0.2+ (2021-07-19)